ph1go/eth2_daily_tracker/README.md

 `eth2_daily_tracker.py update` or `eth2_daily_tracker.py u` - Update the saved data once and then exit.
 Use this mode if you want to run the script via crontab or a task scheduler.

 `eth2_daily_tracker.py show` or `eth2_daily_tracker.py s` - Generate a report to display the saved data.
-The default period is the last week but you can alter this with `--date-from`/`--date-to` (to go for a historical range) args or `--since` (the number of days ago you want to start the range from)
+The default period is the last week but you can alter this with `--date-from`/`--date-to` (to go for a historical range) args or `--since` (the number of days ago you want to start the range from).

+A log file, `updates.log`, is generated in the directory from which you are running the app - if you're running via crontab you can check this log file to make sure it's still updating.

 The config.ini file
 ===================